mezw/mapbox-gl-js-docs/docs/pages/example/free-camera-path.md

 ---
 title: Animate the camera along a path
-description: Utilize the `FreeCamera` API to follow a path over 3D terrain.
+description: Use the FreeCamera API to follow a path over 3D terrain.
 topics:
   - Camera
   - 3D